Achint12/MERN/Main Course Project/Frontend/Building a Standalone Frontend.md

 ### ...name of the object

 one uses it to copy all the data previously stored in an object so that it is not lost when updated.

+### Context

+It allows us to pass data between any components in our application using props, which is useful if one has some general application wide-data like the user logged in.